 Neck pain can be more than just pain.
 It may also cause headaches, satellite pain in the extremities, numbness in the hands and fingers, difficulty rotating the head up and down or side to side, stiffness in the upper body, and weakness of the arms and fingers.
 The pain itself may be sharp and severe, dull and persistent, or even like a sudden electric shock.

 What Your Doctor Can Do

-Dr. Anthony Owusu at Next Generation Orthopedic & Spine Institute will first focus on diagnosing the source of your pain.
-Often, conservative treatment options will be recommended first, such as physical therapy or prescription medications including muscle relaxers and pain management drugs.
+Dr. Anthony Owusu at Next Generation Orthopedic and Spine Institute will first focus on diagnosing the source of your pain.
+Often, conservative treatment options will be recommended first, such as physical therapy or prescription medications that include muscle relaxers and pain management drugs.
 If lifestyle factors are behind your pain, Dr. Owusu may recommend making some changes, such as limiting strenuous physical activity or avoiding carrying a heavy purse or backpack.
 When pain is persistent and unmanaged by other treatment options, surgery may be recommended for long-term relief.

 When to See a Doctor

 You should see a doctor for neck pain that does not improve with rest and over-the-counter pain medication, or when the pain is particularly severe and unlike anything you’ve felt before.